plainbytesstudio/PrivateLabelQR/README.md

   <sub>Click to view the full VirusTotal report</sub>
 </p>

+- Officially certified and available on the **Microsoft Store**, passing rigorous security and quality audits
 - No internet connection (no tracking, no telemetry)
 - All files processed and saved locally
 - No background services — silent when closed